-The centralised clinical laboratory, a unit of the Madras Veterinary College provides state of the art clinical diagnosis while serving as the primary clinical teaching experience for our undergraduate and post graduate students of TANUVAS.
+The Centralised Clinical Laboratory, a unit of the Madras Veterinary College provides state of the art clinical diagnosis and provides clinic-pathological learning experience for under graduate and post graduate students of TANUVAS.

 The CCL is formerly referred as Clinical Pathology since its inception in 1971; the existing unit came into existence in 01.04.1993 under the Directorate of Clinics-TANUVAS.
-It strives to meet the exacting demands of advancing veterinary clinical practice where the clinician is often made to rely completely on laboratory profiles mainly to confirm his diagnosis, with the emergence of new systematic disorders and infectious diseases.
-The unit is equipped with state-of-the-art, modern equipment, a highly trained technical staff and faculty veterinarians.
+It strives to meet the demands of modern veterinary clinical practice where the clinician is often made to rely completely on laboratory profiles to confirm his/her diagnosis.
+The unit is equipped with state of the art, modern equipment, highly trained technical staff and subject experts.

-Profiles are designed to evaluate the status and function of the internal organs through Haematology, Serum Biochemistry, Urinalysis, Cytology, Dermatological and Carpological examinations.
-Clinical microbiological screening of the clinical samples for diagnosing infectious agents and its antibiogram are routinely carried out to suggest a rationale therapeutic regimen.
+Various Profiles are available to evaluate the status and function of the internal organs through Haematology, Serum Biochemistry, Urinalysis, Cytology, Dermatological and Coprological examinations.
+Clinical microbiological screening of the clinical samples for diagnosing infectious agents and its antibiogram are also routinely carried out to suggest a rationale therapeutic regimen.

-In the process of development, the CCL is now equipped with Auto haemo analyzer for complete haematology, fully automated and Semi auto analyzer for clinical biochemistry and Uriscan machine for urinalysis, sophisticated microscope attached with CC TV monitor and high megapixel camera, PCR machine, etc for effective and rapid screening of clinical samples.
+In the Process of modernization the CCL is now equipped with Auto haemoanalyser for complete haematology, fully automated biochemical analyzer for Clinical Biochemistry, electrolyte analyser and Uriscan machine for Urinalysis and sophisticated microscope attached with CC TV-monitor and high megapixel camera for capturing images of clinical samples.

 The Centralised Clinical Laboratory (CCL) is open from 8AM – 5PM Monday through Friday and on holidays (8AM to 11.30AM).